bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ## Control Flow (continued)

 In the last lesson we learned about the "if" operator.
 We can use "if" to check and see if an expression is true, if it is, run some code.
-If it is not skip the code and keep running the program.
+If it is not, skip the code and keep running the program.

 ```javascript
     if (1 + 1 === 2){